ramyabala221190/api-gateway-microservices/README.md

 yes then peering has succeeded and you can proceed.
 This is very important to enable the worker nodes join the swarm.

-Ensure docker is installed on all 3 VM's before proceeding.
+The compose stack files,env files, nginx config files if any for all microsvcs and elk will be copied to the manager node only.
+We will never do any file copy to the worker nodes.
+So deployment of the files,config files for each project will happen individually from each of the project's github action workflow file.

+Executing docker stack deploy as a part of deployment will create the new stack, and the manager node assigns the tasks to respective worker nodes to pull the docker images and run the containers.
+So remember that docker containers will run in the worker node/ manager node based on the placement constraints.
+The manager node is responsible for assigning the worker nodes the task of pulling the docker images and running the docker containers.

+If nginx config files or ssl certs need to be shared across nodes, it will be done via Swarm configs/secrets.
+Explained in detail in the elk project.
+So let it be files/certificates, it will be only on the manager node.
+It will only be shared(if required) with other nodes via swarm configs/ secrets.
+We never ssh into the worker nodes in github actions workflow file for any reason.
+Its not required.

+Prior to deployment, ensure the below steps are completed:

-Next step will be to initialise the swarm on the VM chosen to be the manager node.
+1. Swarm initialised on VM to function as manager node.
 ```
 docker swarm init --advertise-addr <private ip of the VM>

 ```

-The above command will give the joining tokens for the other 2 VM's to join as worker nodes of the swarm.

-SSH into the other 2 VM's ,execute the commands and join the swarm.
+2. Add other VM's as worker nodes to the swarm by ssh'ing into these VM's individually and executing the join command.
 From the manager node execute the below to verify the 3 nodes.

 ```
 docker node ls
 ```

-Next ,we need to update the role of the manager and worker nodes from the manager node
+3. Update the roles of each of the nodes from the manager node.
 ```
 docker node update --label-add role=manager <node id>
 docker node update --label-add role=worker1 <node id>
 docker node update --label-add role=worker2 <node id>
 ```

+4. Create overlay networks for each environment from the manager node.
 From the manager node, create overlay network to enable communication between the swarm containers on the 3 nodes.
 Creating overlay network is very very important.
 So if you are using a seperate swarm cluster for prod, execute the 2nd command in the manager node